JJChiDguez/sibc/README.md

 sibc-precompute-sdacs -p p253 -a bsidh # SDACs sudo sibc -p p253 -f svelu -a bsidh -u bsidh-precompute-parameters # Tuned velusqrt parameters: the option -u is required sudo sibc -p p253 -f svelu -a bsidh -u bsidh-precompute-strategy # Strategies
+# SIDH
+sibc -p p434 -a sidh -u sidh-precompute-strategy # Strategies sibc -p p503 -a sidh -u sidh-precompute-strategy # Strategies sibc -p p610 -a sidh -u sidh-precompute-strategy # Strategies sibc -p p751 -a sidh -u sidh-precompute-strategy # Strategies
 ```

 Furthermore, you can create tests by running `bash misc/create-tests.sh` and `bash misc/test-cli.sh`
 (only csidh is handled by now).

 If either a new prime instace or primitive is included, then you should add it to misc directory.
 New primitives require new bash scripts.
+SIDH instances are simple, only one configuration (for now),
+and thus you can omit adding them in `misc` directory.

 ## Remarks

 The primes labeled as `p253`, `p255`, `p247`, and `p237` correspond with the examples 2, 3, 5, and 6 from